humanitec-architecture/resource-packs-aws/examples/dns/README.md

 # Example: dns resource based on AWS Route 53

-This example configures a [dns](https://developer.humanitec.com/platform-orchestrator/reference/resource-types/#dns) resource definition using AWS Route 53.
+This example configures a [dns](https://developer.humanitec.com/platform-orchestrator/reference/resource-types/#dns) Resource Definition using AWS Route 53.

-The created resource definition can be used in your score file using:
+The created Resource Definition can be used in your Score file using:

 ```yaml
 resources: